 I also contacted Dr. Rodman Shankle, MS, MD, a highly respected neurologist specializing in dementia who contributed an extensive addendum to "Elder Rage".
 He explained it this way:

 "With regard to déjà vu: What happens is that as the short-term and long-term memories start to disappear, the memories that remain are perceived as the patient's current reality.
-So, say you are 75 years old, but demented to the point where you think it is 1959—you would perceive yourself to be only 25 years old.
+So, say you are 75 years old, but dealing with delusions where you think it is 1959—you would perceive yourself to be only 25 years old.
 And even though your brother would also be in his seventies, he would appear more like your father to you, since you'd believe that you and your brother are only in your twenties.
-This is why as dementia progresses, patients often begin to perceive their own children as their parents."
+This is why as dementia progresses, some patients begin to confuse the order of familial relationships."